HHS/TANF-app/.github/ISSUE_TEMPLATE/bug-template.md

 ## Action Taken

-*In what way were you interacting with the application when you discovered the issue?*
+*In what way were you interacting with the application when you discovered the issue?
+Please be specific.
+Did it happen after you made a selection or clicked a button?
+Which page and which button?
+This information really helps us get to the bottom of an issue more quickly*

 ## What I expected to see